Clinical-Genomics/statina/README.md

 Opening pull requests in NIPTool repository will enable a Github Action to build containers and publish to [niptool-stage dockerhub](https://hub.docker.com/repository/docker/clinicalgenomics/niptool-stage) with each commit.

-Two tags will be published: one with the name of the branch and another tagged "latest" Steps to test current branch on staging:
+Two tags will be published: one with the name of the branch and another tagged "latest".

+Steps to test current branch on staging:

 `ssh firstname.lastname@cg-vm1.scilifelab.se`